RaghadAlhalabi/event-planner-lite/docs/middleware-request-validation.md

 Goals:
 - Same error response format every time
-- No duplicated “is this missing / wrong type?” checks inside controllers
+- No repeated "is this missing / wrong type?" checks inside route handlers
-- Routes stay clean (business logic only)
+- Routes stay focused on business logic

 ## What it does (in this repo)
 This repo includes a small middleware factory:

 `validateRequest({ body, query, params })`

-It uses custom validator functions to validate:
+It uses custom validator functions to check:
 - `req.body`
 - `req.query`
 - `req.params`

-If everything is valid, it replaces `req.body`/`req.query`/`req.params` with the validated values and calls `next()`.
+If everything is valid, it replaces `req.body`/`req.query`/`req.params` with validated values and calls `next()`.

 If validation fails, it returns `400` with a consistent JSON shape.